kaiosilveira/advent-of-code-2022/day-05/README.md

 **Lines with stack numbers**
 These lines contain numbers for each stack.
 An example is `1   2   3`.

-To process these lines, we can introduce the concept of a "column".
-A column is a sequence of three characters, followed by trailing a space.
+To process stack lines, we can introduce the concept of "columns".
+A column is a sequence of three characters, followed by a trailing space.
 For example, we can say that `[Z] [M] [P]` has three columns: `[Z] `, `[M] ` and `[P]`.
 Based on this observation, we can collect all the chars of a line into a vector and then split it into chunks of four:

 ```rust
 line.chars().collect::<Vec<char>>().chunks(4)
 ```

+_Note: The last column will contain only 3 characters, but this approach protects us from this, so that's all fine_

 Then, we just need to get rid of the trailing space and convert the chars back into a string.
 The final code for this part looks like: